mayank-singh-tomar/Image-Editor/README.md

 Hosting: Render.com

 # 🚀 How to Use
-Visit the website: Image Analyzer
+Visit the website: Image Editor

 Upload an image from your device.